boywhoroared/practice/frontend_masters/intro_to_react/README.md

 ### Snapshot Testing

+- Low effort, low confidence.

+  - The reason they are regarded as "low confidence" is because they are so easy to "break".
+    Suppose you have components, nested in components, nested in components.
+If one those changes, then your whole snapshot "breaks"

+    A/N: But this isn't this a problem with the scope of the test?
+Perhaps a snapshot test on a high level component is more fragile and less useful than a snapshot on lower level/smaller component.

+    You come back to same principles of unit testing.

+- Part of the problem is that the UI changes so much (iterations) during development that snapshots aren't very useful.
+You'll always be recreating the snapshots, so what is the point? where is the value?

+  A/N: Perhaps it's more useful as a guard for things you definitely to want to break unexpectedly.
+So as the intructor mentions, its useful for testing the shape of things.

+  Maybe I have some component that interacts with a third-party/external script, or some kind of screen scraper/crawler that requires output in specific shape?
+  Or maybe there's part of the site layout we don't want to change?

+  Or even in legacy code testing.
+It can probably useful as guard to catch you when you start to change and break things.
+A double check to make sure this is what you really want to do?

+- Can be useful in cases like ensuring the shape of API responses/requests.

 > As a side note, one place I saw some use for snapshot tests (as they can track
 > any object shape over time, not just React components) was in the backend in API
 > response shapes.
 We'd write a snapshot test that this API response is always